ekurtulus/tied-augment/README.md

 Other subfolders are in experimental stage and are not guaranteed to replicate the results.

+We also have a PR for implementing Tied-Augment in [pytorch-image-models](https://github.com/huggingface/pytorch-image-models/pull/1974).

 ### Citing This Work
 ```bibtex
 @article{kurtulus2023tiedaugment,